 There's nothing quite like the sweet taste of fresh, homegrown veggies straight from the garden.
-But what happens if you're an urban gardener lacking enough space for a vegetable garden?
+What happens though if you're an urban gardener lacking enough space for a vegetable garden?
 That's simple.
 Consider growing them in containers.
 Did you know that nearly any type of vegetable, and many fruits, can be successfully grown in pots?
-From lettuce, tomatoes and peppers to beans, potatoes and even vine crops like squash and cucumbers thrive in containers, especially compact varieties.
+From lettuce, tomatoes, and peppers to beans, potatoes, and even vine crops like squash and cucumbers thrive in containers, especially compact varieties.

 Containers for Potted Veggies

 Suitable drainage is always important for the successful growth and health of all plants.
 So as long as you provide drainage holes, just about anything under the sun can be used for growing vegetables, from large coffee cans and wooden boxes to five-gallon buckets and old washtubs.
 Raising the container an inch or two (2.5-5 cm.) off the ground with bricks or blocks will also help with drainage, as well as with airflow.
 Depending on the crops, the size of the containers will vary.
 Most of your larger veggies require around 6 to 8 inches (15-20 cm.) for adequate rooting, so smaller containers should be used for shallow-rooted crops like carrots, radishes, and most of your kitchen herbs.
 Save the five-gallon (19 L.) buckets or washtubs for larger crops such as tomatoes, beans, and potatoes.
 Use a suitable potting mix along with compost to achieve healthier plant growth and more optimal produce.